-Kyle Fairchild – Former NASA Director and Keynote Business Speaker
+Kyle Fairchild is a former NASA Director and Keynote Business Speaker

-Kyle Fairchild is currently managing a London-based consultancy for the commercialisation of research and development.
+Kyle is currently managing a London-based consultancy for the commercialisation of research and development.

 Primary responsibilities involved the training and well-being U.S. astronauts and support staff while they were in Russia.